Workshop Financial Know How

 • get your creative juices flowing on finding ways to cut costs and to increase income without sacraficing your happiness or contentment

-• sometimes things will get tough, or difficult before they get better
+• things can get tough, or difficult before they get better

 • Visualization